siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 subtitle: "A dielectric-first derivation and time-of-flight test in a Mach-Zehnder interferometer"
 author: "An M. Rodriguez"
 date: "2026-04-22"
-one-sentence-summary: "This proposal tests whether an isolated bright interference branch produced at Mach-Zehnder recombination propagates at the ordinary reference speed or at a reduced speed set by coherent electromagnetic loading."
+one-sentence-summary: "An isolated bright interference branch produced at Mach-Zehnder recombination carries increased coherent energy density and therefore propagates more slowly than an ordinary reference beam."
-summary: "The document begins from the standard dielectric result that electromagnetic propagation slows when the electric and magnetic response increases the effective permittivity and permeability.
-It then asks whether the same loading structure appears when two coherent beams fully overlap during Mach-Zehnder recombination.
-The first beam splitter only creates two bright arm beams, while recombination is a different phase in which two populated arm states meet and are redistributed across the two output ports.
-Under the tested reading, each overlapping beam supplies the coherent response seen by the other, so equal-beam bright overlap doubles the fields, quadruples the instantaneous energy density at the bright center, and yields c_eff = c/2.
-The ordinary output reading instead assigns the bright output density 2u_0 and predicts no anomalous delay.
-The experiment isolates a bright branch and compares its modulation delay against a matched reference beam over the same longitudinal distance."
+summary: "Electromagnetic propagation in a dielectric slows when the electric and magnetic response increases the effective permittivity and permeability.
+Full coherent overlap at Mach-Zehnder recombination has the same loading structure.
+The first beam splitter creates two bright arm beams, while recombination is a distinct phase in which two populated arm states meet and are redistributed across the two output ports.
+Each overlapping beam supplies the coherent response seen by the other, so equal-beam bright overlap doubles the fields, quadruples the instantaneous energy density at the bright center, and yields c_eff = c/2.
+The ordinary output reading instead assigns the bright output density 2u_0 and therefore gives no anomalous delay.
+Isolating a bright branch and comparing its modulation delay against a matched reference beam over the same longitudinal distance gives a direct time-of-flight discrimination between the two readings."
 keywords:
   - interference
   - Mach-Zehnder interferometer